Sodium Lauryl Sulfate vs. Sodium Coco Sulfate

 Sodium coco sulfate (SCS) is a blend of:

-Sadly, SLES is often contaminated with 1,4-Dioxane, due to the ethyoxylation process it goes through to make it less irritating to the skin.
-1,4 Dioxane permeates the end products SLES is used in like children's shampoos and other consumer personal care products.
-Many scientists regard various other surfactants as a health hazard due to their potential 1,4-Dioxane content.
-The Environmental Protection Agency (EPA) and the Center for Disease Control (CDC) in the USA has declared 1,4-Dioxane as an emerging contaminate as it's perceived as a potential health hazard to humans and the environment.
-The dangers associated with 1,4-Dioxane are various but can include cancer, miscarriage and stillbirths.
+Sadly, SLES and other surfactants are often contaminated with 1,4-dioxane, due to the ethyoxylation process it goes through to make it less irritating to the skin.
+1,4 dioxane permeates the end products SLES is used in children's shampoos and other consumer personal care products.
+Many scientists regard various other surfactants as a health hazard due to their potential 1,4-dioxane content.
+The Environmental Protection Agency (EPA) and the Center for Disease Control (CDC) in the USA has declared 1,4-dioxane as an emerging contaminate as it's perceived as a potential health hazard to humans and the environment.
+The dangers associated with 1,4-dioxane are various but can include cancer, miscarriage and stillbirths.

 Other surfactants that utilize the ethoxylation process also incorporate the use of phenols which are reported in laboratory studies to have estrogenic properties that mimic the effects of estradiol.
 It is important to note that the US Environmental Protection Agency (EPA) has developed a plan to help industries choose safer surfactants because of their concerns over potential ecological and other dangerous impacts of such surfactants.

 The estrogen activity (EA) of ethoxylated surfactants have been linked to breast cancer due to the phenol that is added during the manufacturing of alkylphenol and nonylphenol surfactants.
 Synonyms for phenol include carbolic acid, benzophenol, and hydroxybenzene.
 It is interesting that this same phenol is utilized in the manufacturing process of the estrogenic chemical bisphenol A (BPA) which is used to harden polycarbonate plastic water bottles.
-In case you were wondering, the single largest market for phenol is in the production of BPA, which is manufactured from phenol and acetone (also known as nail polish remover).
+In case you were wondering, the single largest market for phenol is in the production of BPA, which is manufactured from phenol and acetone (acetone is the main ingredient in nail polish remover).

 BPA is a known xenoestrogen (foreign chemical that acts like estrogen) which affects male and female fertility, is linked to breast cancer, polycystic ovary syndrome and a number of other hormone related illnesses.
 And yes, you should learn how to avoid BPA, but this is a subject matter for another day!